hegde10122/ModernJavaLearnings/README.md

 I have created a new package for the [employee database](https://github.com/hegde10122/ModernJavaLearnings/blob/master/hegde/src/java8/learnings/casestudy "Case study")

 The package has two files - "Employee.java" which consists of employee details - name,gender,salary,hobbies,employee ID,address and
 department.
-I have generated getters and setters as well along with the constructor.
+I have generated getters and setters as well along with the constructor and toString() method.

 The "EmployeeDatabase.java" class consists of 8 employees objects and the method returns a list of these 8 objects as a list of employee objects.
 We will be using these two classes extensively in this case study to build functional interfaces examples